datacommonsorg/docsite/api/python/place_in.md

 **Raises**

-*   `ValueError` - If the payload returned by the Data Commons REST API is malformed or the API key is not set.
+*   `ValueError` - If the payload returned by the Data Commons REST API is malformed.

-Be sure to initialize the library, and specify the API key.
-Check the [Python library setup guide](/api/python/) for more details.

 ## Examples